LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-The procedure of reweighting events is often done by the same application that generated the events, and usually immediately after the generation, as part of a single execution of the application.
-This is how all of the previous studies shown in this report have been performed.
-This requires that the EFT model and desired Wilson coefficient values (EFT points) are defined at the time of sample generation.
-However, the need for a new model, or different EFT points, might arise after generation, and re-generating a sample can come with significant computing costs, especially when a full detector simulation is involved.
+The reweighting of events is typically done by the same application that generates them, usually immediately after the generation, as part of a single execution.
+This method was used for all of the previous studies in this report.
+It requires that the EFT model and the desired WC values (EFT points) are defined at the time of sample generation.
+However, the need for a new model or different EFT points might arise after the generation, and re-generating a sample can incur significant computing costs, especially when full detector simulation is involved.

-Though it is less common, it is possible to reweight events post-generation, thereby avoiding the significant computing costs associated with regeneration.
-In practice, this can be achieved by generating an external matrix element library from MadGraph 5.
-These libraries, which come in the format of a Python module, are specific to a particular model and set of reweighting points.
-If provided with the LHE-level information from the original generation, a new weight for each reweighting point can be provided by the module.
+Though less common, it is possible to reweight events post-generation, thereby avoiding the significant computing costs of regeneration.
+This can be achieved by generating an external ME library using {\textsc{Madgraph5\_aMC@LO}}.
+These libraries, provided as Python modules, are specific to a particular model and set of reweighting points.
+With the LHE-level information from the original generation, a new weight for each reweighting point can be computed by the module.

-An advantage of the post-generation approach is that any UFO model can be used as long as the initial and final states of the process match that from the original generation, and the phase space is adequately covered.
-This makes it possible to reuse existing SM samples for an EFT analysis, leading to a (possibly) quick interpretation of a SM measurement.
-Alternatively, an existing EFT analysis could be easily reinterpreted with, for example, new flavor assumptions.
-Furthermore, these advantages are not limited to samples generated with MadGraph.
+An advantage of the post-generation approach is that any UFO model can be used as long as the initial and final states match those of the original generation, and the phase space is sufficiently covered.
+This allows existing SM samples to be reused for EFT analyses, enabling a quick reinterpretation of SM measurements.
+Similarly, an existing EFT analysis can be easily reinterpreted with new assumptions, such as different flavor structures.
+Moreover, this method is not limited to {\sc{Madgraph5\_aMC@(N)LO}}-generated samples.
 As long as the LHE information is available, the reweighting module can be applied to events from any generator.

-An example of post-generation reweighting is shown in Fig.~\ref{fig:post-generation} for $t \overline{t}$ production using the $c_{tG}$ Wilson coefficient in the \texttt{dim6top} model.
-First, a SM $t \overline{t}$ sample is reweighted post-generation to an EFT point with $c_{tG} = 10$ (green), and compared to a direct generation of the same point (orange).
+An example of post-generation reweighting is shown in Fig.~\ref{fig:post-generation} for $t \overline{t}$ production using the $c_{tG}$ WC from the \texttt{dim6top} model.
+A SM $t \overline{t}$ sample is reweighted post-generation to an EFT point with $c_{tG} = 10$ (blue) and compared to a direct generation of the same point (orange).